Texas · Louisiana · Gulf Coast

 Once you’ve narrowed down your list to a few top contenders, it’s time to dig deeper.
 The interview process is your chance to understand not just *what* a company does, but *how* they do it.
 The right construction partner will have clear, confident answers to tough questions.
 Their responses will give you a window into their processes, communication style, and ability to handle the inevitable challenges that come with any large-scale project.
 Think of this as more than an interview; it’s the first step in building a partnership.
 Use this time to ensure their approach aligns with your project goals and your own way of working.

-Ask About Timelines and Milestones
+### Ask About Timelines and Milestones

-Budget overruns are a developer’s worst nightmare.
-A clear, upfront process for managing costs and changes is non-negotiable.
-Ask exactly how they handle change orders, from initial request to final approval and billing.
-What is their system for tracking costs, and how transparent is it?
-Miscommunication among stakeholders is a common source of budget issues, so a well-defined process is critical.
+A detailed schedule is the backbone of a successful project.
+Don’t settle for a vague completion date.
+Ask potential managers how they build their project timelines and what key milestones they use to track progress.
+A great partner will use a>Miscommunication among stakeholders is a common source of budget issues, so a well-defined process is critical.
 You want a partner who can explain their financial management with clarity and confidence, ensuring there are no surprises down the line.

-Define Communication and Reporting
+### Define Communication and Reporting

 Effective communication is what holds a complex project together.
 Ask about their communication plan: Who will be your primary point of contact?
 How often can you expect formal updates, and what will those reports include?
 A professional firm ensures every message is purposeful and timely, keeping stakeholders informed and teams aligned.
 At Pillars of Seven, we establish a communication rhythm that fits your needs, so you always know the status of your project.
 When you start a project with us, we make clear communication a top priority from day one.

-Discuss Their Plan for the Unexpected
+### Discuss Their Plan for the Unexpected

 Every construction project faces unforeseen challenges, from supply chain disruptions to sudden weather events.
 A seasoned construction manager doesn’t just react to problems—they anticipate them.
 Ask about their approach to risk management.
 How do they identify and plan for potential issues before breaking ground?
 You can also ask for an example of a time they handled a significant, unexpected problem on a past project.
 Adopting a proactive approach to risk management is what separates good managers from great ones, and their answer will show you their problem-solving skills in action.